Markov chain Monte Carlo estimation of default and recovery: dependent via the latent systematic factor: LGD Model

-The extended models considered by Frye (2000), Pykhtin (2003) and D\"{u}llmann and Trapp (2004) account for systematic risk in recovery rates under three different assumptions for the distribution of recovery rates.
+The extended LGD models proposed and studied by D\"{u}llmann and Trapp (2004) , Frye (2000a, 2000b) and Pykhtin (2003) account for systematic risk in recovery rates under three different assumptions for the distribution of recovery rates.
 Define

-where $X$ and $Z_j$ are assumed to be independent from the standard normal distribution, and the parameter $\omega$ is restricted to the interval $[0,1]$.
+where $X$ and $Z_j$ are assumed to be independent and from the standard normal distribution, and parameter $\omega$ is restricted to the interval $[0,1]$.
 Also, $Z_j$ and $Z_j^C$ are assumed independent too.
 Note, the one-factor model in Pykhtin (2003) allows for correlation between $Z_j$ and $Z_j^C$.
 The three models for the recovery rate are then defined through $V_j$ as follows.

-\begin{itemize} \item The first extended model, as initially suggested by Frye (2000), assumes a normal distribution for the recovery rates, i.e. the recovery rate $R_j$ of obligor $j$ is given by
+\begin{itemize} \item The first extended model, as initially suggested by Frye (2000a) , assumes a normal distribution for the recovery rates, i.e. the recovery rate $R_j$ of loan $j$ is given by

-An advantage of the above model is that the parameters $\mu$ and $\omega$ directly represent the mean recovery and recovery correlation.
+An advantage of the above model is that parameters $\mu$ and $\omega$ directly represent the mean and correlation of recoveries respectively.

 \item The second extension, initially proposed by Sch\"{o}nbucher (2001), assumes that the recovery rate $R_j$ follows a logit-normal distribution, i.e.

 The above model satisfies the restriction $0 < R_j < 1$.